nileane/nileane/_posts/en/2015-02-10-jekyll-pro-tip-awesome-archive-page.markdown

 <iframe width="100%" height="300" src="https://jsfiddle.net/schoewilliam/trbkq2th/6/embedded/result,html,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-* And for a practical and tangible demo, you can have a look at my [own Archive page](/archive)

 ## Done

 I like this layout a lot.
 I think this is both great functionality and great UX at a really low cost.